Arab satellite lists

 Election poster of Mapai, urging Arabs to vote for its allied lists.
 The main slogan reads "Towards a guaranteed future with the Arab lists, allied with Mapai."

 The Arab satellite lists (מפלגות הלוויין הערביות), Arab lists (القوائم العربية) or minority lists, were satellite parties in Israel formed for the purposes of gaining electoral support from the Arab population for Mapai (and later the Labor Party), and other Zionist parties between 1948 and the mid-1970s.
 Between the 1949 elections and the 1969 elections, most of the Israeli Arab vote was divided between the communist parties Maki and Rakah (Note: Rakah was an Arab-dominated breakaway from Maki in 1965 and was then recognised by the Soviet Union as the official communist party) and the Arab satellite lists.
 The time span under military rule (1948–1966) was described as the "golden age" of satellite parties.
 According to Israeli scholar Rebecca Kook, Maki and Rakah were considered the only parties to truly represent Arab interests until the Progressive List for Peace won two seats in the 1984 elections.

 The existence of the Arab lists was partially because Arabs were barred from membership of Mapai until 1973.
 Unlike normal political parties, they were not active between elections.
 Most of the lists survived more than one term, and all were subservient to the policies of their patron Mapai.
 The lists were put together based on local influence, clans and religion; and consisted of local politicians and clan leaders.

 According to Ilana Kaufman, the Arab lists; "were not proper parties but ad hoc electoral arrangements for the election of Arabs to the Knesset."
 Majid Al Haj writes that the object of the lists "was not the political mobilization of the Arab populations but rather the capture of Arab votes."

 The Labor Party withdrew its support from its last satellite list, the United Arab List, prior to the 1981 elections.
 The Alignment, an alliance of the Labor Party and Mapam, saw its share of the Arab vote triple in the elections, whilst the UAL failed to cross the electoral threshold.
-Alongside the defeat of two other lists, the Christian-led Arab Brotherhood List and the more radical Bedouin-led Arab Citizens' List the election was seen of the end of personalist Arab lists based on traditional leadership.
+Alongside the defeat of two other lists, the Christian-led Arab Brotherhood List and the more radical Bedouin-led Arab Citizens' List, the election was seen as the end of personalist Arab lists based on traditional leadership.
 The Arab Democratic Party, established in 1988 as a breakaway from the Labor Party, effectively took their place in the political sphere but they took a more critical stance towards the Zionist parties compared to the satellite parties.